Last Updated on May 27, 2022

 How to Make Your Trampoline Bouncier Without Crossing The Springs

 If you’ve checked your springs and found that they’re exhibiting signs of wear and tear, there’s just one way to restore your bounce.
 Replace the springs with new ones.
-However, because new springs take time to break in, you might want to consider crossing them, at least until they’ve been put to good use.
+However, because new springs take time to break-in, you might want to consider crossing them, at least until they’ve been put to good use.

-Using Stronger Springs
+Using Stronger Springs for Consistent Bounce

 Try purchasing some heavier-duty springs if you’re changing your springs or if you’ve done everything else and still don’t have enough bounce.
 The more kinetic energy your springs can store and reflect you, the more bounce you’ll get from your leaps.

-Using Double Spring
+Using Double Spring for Bounce

 Finally, the trampoline with the most springs will offer the most bounce.
 Some trampolines are designed to hold more springs than others, but if yours isn’t, you may still double the number of springs by employing some of the spring crossing techniques discussed previously.